mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 Decks B through F are the boat bays.
 Each is capable of holding a scout/courier shaped vessel up to 120 tons displacement.
 Spinward Salvage usually reserves B deck for housing any embarked small craft (usually a modular cutter, extra module and 30 ton tug).
-The remaining decks are usually given over to cargo, fuel bladder and stor- age space for salvaged parts.
+The remaining decks are usually given over to cargo, fuel bladder and stor-age space for salvaged parts.

 G Deck contains fuel, while H Deck contains fuel and a small cargo bay with a dedicated area for an engineering shop.
 The final deck is I Deck, which houses the drives and powerplant.

 Standard armament consists of two dual beam laser turrets, and a triple sandcaster turret.
-This mix has been re- tained in the salvage variant operated by Spinward Salvage.
+This mix has been re-tained in the salvage variant operated by Spinward Salvage.

 Spinward Salvage maintains a standard crew complement of 10 for these ships: Salvage Captain, three pilots (who also act as gunners), navigator, two engineers, two small craft pilots (who can also act as gunners) and a medic.